As creator of Publisher Rocket and someone who understands AMS ads, I receive a lot of questions.

 3. Understand that your blurb isn’t a summary.
 It’s ad copy.

-The main reason your book description exists is not to give your readers a summary of your book.
+The main reason your book description exists is not to give readers a summary of the book.

 It’s to help you sell more books.